-- 15. Written Testimony: When a proceeding will be expedited and the interest of the parties will not be prejudiced substantially, testimony may be received in written form.
+- 14. Evidence: Except as modified by these rules, the Texas Rules of Civil Evidence govern the admissibility and introduction of evidence; however, evidence not admissible under the Texas Rules of Civil Evidence may be admitted if it is of the type commonly relied upon by reasonably prudent persons in the conduct of their affairs.
+In addition, evidence may be stipulated by agreement of all parties. - 15.
+Written Testimony: When a proceeding will be expedited and the interest of the parties will not be prejudiced substantially, testimony may be received in written form.
 The written testimony of a witness, either in narrative or question and answer form, may be admitted into evidence upon the witness being sworn and identifying the testimony as a true and accurate record of what the testimony would be if given orally.
-The witness will be subject to clarifying questions and to cross-examination, and the prepared testimony will be subject to objection. - 16.
-Requirements for Exhibits: Exhibits of a documentary character must be sized to not unduly encumber the files and records of the District.
-All exhibits must be numbered and, except for maps, drawings, and spread sheets may not exceed 8 1/2 by 11 inches in size.
+The witness will be subject to clarifying questions and to cross-examination, and the prepared testimony will be subject to objection.

+- Requirements for Exhibits: Exhibits of a documentary character must be sized to not unduly encumber the files and records of the District.
+All exhibits must be numbered and, except for maps, drawings, and spread sheets may not exceed 8-1/2 by 11 inches in size.
 [Amended June 12, 2012] - 17.
 Abstracts of Documents: When documents are numerous, the hearing examiner may receive in evidence only those which are representative and may require the abstracting of relevant data from the documents and the presentation of the abstracts in the form of an exhibit.
 Parties have the right to examine the documents from which the abstracts are made. - 18.
 Introduction and Copies of Exhibits: Each exhibit offered must be tendered for identification and placed in the record.
 Copies must be furnished to the hearing examiner and to each of the parties, unless the hearing examiner rules otherwise. - 19.
 Excluding Exhibits: If an exhibit has been identified, objected to, and excluded, it may be withdrawn by the offering party.
 If withdrawn, the exhibit will be returned and the offering party waives all objections to the exclusion of the exhibit.
 If not withdrawn, the exhibit will be included in the record for the purpose of preserving the objection to excluding the exhibit. - 20.
 Official Notice: The hearing examiner may take official notice of all facts judicially cognizable.
 In addition, official notice may be taken of generally recognized facts within the area of the District's specialized knowledge. - 21.
 Documents in District Files: Extrinsic evidence of authenticity is not required as a condition precedent to admissibility of documents maintained in the files and records of the District. - 22.
 Oral Argument: At the discretion of the hearing examiner, oral arguments may be heard at the conclusion of the presentation of evidence.
 Reasonable time limits may be prescribed.
 The hearing examiner may require or accept written briefs in lieu of, or in addition to, oral arguments.
 When the matter is presented to the Board for final decision, the Board may hear further oral arguments. - 23.
 The hearing examiner may require that any, or all, petition(s), pleading(s), written agreement(s), brief(s), exhibit(s) or documents be filed in both electronic format and hard copy.
-[Added June 12, 2012]

-24. If an administrative law judge (ALJ) conducts a contested case hearing, such ALJ shall consider applicable rules or polices of the District in conducting the hearingand the District shall have no supervision over the ALJ in such hearing.
+[Added June 12, 2012] - 24.
+If an administrative law judge (ALJ) conducts a contested case hearing, such ALJ shall consider applicable rules or polices of the District in conducting the hearing; the District shall have no supervision over the ALJ in such hearing.
 The District shall provide the ALJ with a copy of all applicable rules or policies.
 [Amended July 12, 2016]